fspaolo/gfw-problem/README.md

 Make clear this proposal is of practical character.
 We do not intent to develop new machine learning methods, but instead we aim to implement, test and adapt working methods and investigate optimal practices for the problem in question.

-## Technical Overview
+## Roadmap

-Regarding the choice of technologies and strategies adopted to develop the vessel detection system, there are a few practical considerations that must be taken into account.
-Overall, the framework needs to be:
+In developing large software projects there are some practical considerations to keep in mind regarding the technologies and strategies adopted.
+Overall, the vessel detection framework needs to be:

-- fast (aiming at near-real time detections in future)
+- Fast - aiming at near-real time detections in future
-- transparent (to facilitate implementation and modifications)
+- Transparent - to facilitate implementation and modifications
-- scalable (identify and asses scalability bottlenecks early on)
+- Scalable - identify and asses scalability bottlenecks early on
-- automated (or with as minimal human intervention as possible)
+- Automated - with as minimal human intervention as possible
-- proven (has been successfully applied, and showed potential to outperform CFAR)
+- Proven - technologies are mature and/or have been successfully applied
-- documented (accessible by any team member)
+- Documented - throughout the dev process to be accessible by any team member
-- open (based on actively maintained open-source code and publicly-available data)
+- Open - based on actively maintained open-source code and publicly-available data

 Next we provide a sketch of the proposed development steps depicting the structure and rationale of the project.